Love Machine (The Miracles song)

 "Love Machine" is a 1975 single recorded by Motown group the Miracles, taken from their album City of Angels.
-The song was a number-one hit on the Billboard Hot 100, and the biggest-selling hit single of the Miracles' career.
-This single was one of two Billboard Hot 100 top-20 hits recorded by The Miracles with Billy Griffin as lead vocalist; the other is 1973's "Do It Baby".
+It was a number-one hit on the Billboard Hot 100, and the biggest-selling hit single of the Miracles' career.
+The song was one of two Billboard Hot 100 top-20 hits recorded by The Miracles with Billy Griffin as lead vocalist; the other is 1973's "Do It Baby".
 Griffin had replaced Miracles founder Smokey Robinson as lead singer in 1972.
-The song features a growling vocal by Miracle Bobby Rogers, with group baritone Ronnie White repeating "yeah, baby" throughout the song.
+"Love Machine" features a growling vocal by Miracle Bobby Rogers, with group baritone Ronnie White repeating "yeah, baby" throughout the song.

 Background

-The song was initially written in 1974 for a 7-member girl group of the same name that had been signed to Motown.
+The song was initially written in 1974 for a seven-member girl group of the same name that had been signed to Motown.
 However, Motown dropped the group before any record could be released, and The Miracles decided to keep the song for themselves.
 Engineered and mixed by Kevin Beamish, "Love Machine" was produced by Freddie Perren, a former member of The Corporation brain trust in charge of the early Jackson 5 hits.
 It was written by Billy Griffin and his Miracles group-mate, original Miracle Pete Moore, with whom he wrote the rest of the City of Angels tracks as well.
 The song's lyrics, delivered over a disco beat, compare a lover to an electronic device such as a computer or a robot.
 The seven-minute song was split into two parts for its release as a single, with "Part 1" receiving most notoriety.

 "Love Machine" was the only two-part single of the Miracles' career.

-"Love Machine" was a multi-million selling Platinum single, and a number-one smash hit on the U.S. Billboard Hot 100 the week of March 6, 1976, the best-selling single of the Miracles' career, having sold over 4.5 million copies.
+It was a multi-million selling Platinum single, a number-one smash hit on the U.S. Billboard Hot 100 during the week of March 6, 1976, and the best-selling single of the Miracles' career as it sold over 4.5 million copies.
 The single went to number 5 on the Hot Soul Singles chart, and went to number 20 on Record Worlds National Disco file Top 20 chart.
-It was also a Top 10 hit in the UK, peaking at number three on the UK Singles Chart.
+"Love Machine" was also a Top 10 hit in the UK, peaking at number three on the UK Singles Chart.
 The group re-recorded the song in 1989 for Ian Levine's Motorcity reunion.